exercism/problem-specifications/exercises/isbn-verifier/description.md

 The last digit in the ISBN is the check digit which is used to detect read errors.

 The first 9 digits in the ISBN have to be between 0 and 9.
-The check digit can additionally be a 'X' to allow 10 to be a valid check digit as well.
+The check digit can additionally be an 'X' to allow 10 to be a valid check digit as well.

 A valid ISBN-10 is calculated with this formula `(x1 * 10 + x2 * 9 + x3 * 8 + x4 * 7 + x5 * 6 + x6 * 5 + x7 * 4 + x8 * 3 + x9 * 2 + x10 * 1) mod 11 == 0`
 So for our example ISBN this means: